swantan/DSP539_BigData_FinalProject/README.md

 5. vaccine_epitopes_classII.pep

 **Part II**
-Folder: 2.data_preprocess - A working folder to put all input / output files that are related to data preprocessing part Manual to follow: 'Data Pre-processing Manual.md'
+Folder: 2.data_preprocess - A working folder to put all input / output files that are related to data preprocessing part<br/>
+Manual to follow: 'Data Pre-processing Manual.md'

 **Part III**
 Folder: 3.seq_tosubmit - A placeholder and also a working folder to put all files that are ready to be uploaded to the web-based tool

 **Part IV**
-Folder: 4.data_postprocess - A placeholder to put all web-based downloaded files and also serve as working folder for post data analysis
+Folder: 4.data_postprocess - A placeholder to put all web-based downloaded files and also serve as working folder for post data analysis<br/>
-Contents:
+Contents:<br/>
 1. R project
 2. EpiCC results for Class I/II (.csv files)
 3. JMX results for Class I/II (.html files)